ducksouplab/ducksoup/config/README.md

 - currently, setting `min-force-key-unit-interval` on encoders is disabled (more tests have to be done), it may be an interesting option to limit PLI requests

-- when bandwidth fluctuates (or when stream starts or ends), video caps may be changed (for instance regarding colorimetry or chroma-site) which does not play well with `matroskamux` (nor `webmmux`, `mp4mux`).
-One solution is to constrained caps (and rely on `videoconvert` and the like to ensure caps) but it implies to be done on a video/x-raw stream, meaning the input video stream has to be decoded/capped/reencoded for it to work.
-It works but is consuming more computing resources.
-It's the current solution (note that decoding/reencoding is only needed for video, not for audio)

-- some improvements on matroskamux (this this [issue](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/merge_requests/1657)) should help dealing with h264 (avc3) capped-changing streams, but in our latest tests if it does not crashes and do write correctly files, those files are a bit broken (missing initial keyframe and no way to navigate in file).
-Other muxers should be retested

 - disregard of dry paths, on wet paths: we always constrain caps before fx since some may rely on constant sizes

 - Another solution is to prefer muxers robust to caps updates: `mpegtsmux` (for h264)